 The popularity and necessity of "last wills and testaments" or "living wills" is well established.
 These documents are important for legal reasons.
 An Ethical Will, however, is just as important, maybe more so.
 An Ethical Will is not designed as a legal document but it serves the useful purpose of communicating our most cherished values and passing of life lessons to our family, friends and loved ones.

 The importance of creating an Ethical Will has been documented in a number of recent articles.
-The September/October issue of the AARP magazine, for instance, states that it is a growing trend, especially among those concerned with estate planning and including many financial planners.
+The AARP magazine, for instance, states that it is a growing trend, especially among those concerned with estate planning and including many financial planners.
 But the article rightly points out that the purpose of such a document is much more about values than valuables.

 It's not uncommon to find press in newspapers and other major publications (including Time magazine, the Washington Post, Christian Science Monitor and PBS Television) that are addressing the growing popularity of ethical wills.
+Another article mentioning the importance and growing interest in ethical wills has appeared in the New York Times.
+In The Ethical Will, an Ancient Concept, is Revamped for the Tech Age by Constance Gustke, we again learn of personal historians encouraging people to create the ethical will.
 As boomers age the interest in life story writing will continue.
 Writing an ethical will is a relatively easy way to record your most important life lessons, beliefs and values.

 The reasons for having your own Ethical Will are self-evident.
 It is a way to pass on values with the hope of a continuation for future generations.
 It helps us document the meaning and purpose of life.
 You can communicate what is most important to you and what you stand for.